AliceO2Group/O2Physics/Tutorials/PWGHF/README.md

 When you execute the bash script, the terminal output is saved in the `stdout.log` log file in the working directory.
 If an error occurs, the script will report the non-zero exit code and ask you to check the log file to find the problem.

+The full O<sup>2</sup> configuration is dumped at the end of processing into the `dpl-config.json` file in the working directory.

 See the [rebuilding instructions](https://aliceo2group.github.io/analysis-framework/docs/gettingstarted/installing.html#building-partially-for-development-using-ninja) in the official O<sup>2</sup> analysis framework documentation for advice on compiling your code changes.